EFontesP90/LLSim5G/README.md

 LLSim5G is Apache-2.0 licensed, as found in the [LICENSE](/LICENSE) file.

-If you use this software, please cite it as:
+If you use this software or part of it for your research, please cite the work:
 ```bibtex
 @INPROCEEDINGS{10211507,
   author={Pupo, Ernesto Fontes and González, Claudia Carballo and Iradier, Eneko and Montalban, Jon and Murroni, Maurizio},